Chart Color Schemes

 Alligator Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Alligator Creek, as per the latest Census evaluation, all dwellings were houses with none being semi-detached, apartments, or other types.
+Alligator Creek's dwelling structures, as per the latest Census, were entirely houses with 0.0% other dwellings.
 This contrasts with Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Alligator Creek stood at 35.9%, with mortgaged properties at 59.0% and rented ones at 5.2%.
+Home ownership in Alligator Creek stood at 35.9%, with mortgaged dwellings at 59.0% and rented ones at 5.2%.
 The median monthly mortgage repayment was $1,893, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent in Alligator Creek was $325, compared to Non-Metro Qld's $305.
-Nationally, Alligator Creek's mortgage repayments were higher at $1,893, while rents were lower at $325 compared to the Australian averages of $1,863 and $375 respectively.
+The median weekly rent was $325, lower than Non-Metro Qld's figure of $305.
+Nationally, Alligator Creek's mortgage repayments were higher at $1,863, while rents were substantially lower at $375.

 Frequently Asked Questions - Housing